joffrey-bion/krossbow/docs/index.md

 ## Features

-All of the [STOMP 1.2](https://stomp.github.io/index.html) specification is implemented:
+All the [STOMP 1.2](https://stomp.github.io/index.html) specification is implemented:

 - All STOMP frames, including `ACK`/`NACK` and transactions
 - Text and binary bodies